cavilosa/Publishing-House/README.md

 And only an editor will have Delete buttons for Books and Authors displayed when followed the links to a precise book or author.

-### /books and /authors
+### /books and /authors, methods = GET
 _______________________________________________
 For readers this route will display just a list of books and authors.

 For editors and coordinators this route will add links to detailed information, as well as editing options.

-Autho0 errors will be raised is the permission is not found.
+Autho0 error will be raised if the permission is not found.

+JSON response will include:

+        {
+            "success": True,
+            "books": list // "authors": list
+        }

-### /books/id and /authors/id
+### - /books/id and /authors/id, methods = GET
 ________________________________________
 A reader won't have access to this route.